chrisekelley/Android-Coconut-MobileFuton/README.md

     couchapp push --export > ../Android-Coconut-MobileFuton/assets/coconut.json.jpg
 ```
 ## Configuration

+After cloning the project, download the most recent version of [Mobile Couchbase](http://www.couchbase.org/get/couchbase-mobile-for-android/current)
+and install in the project.

 If you would like to use synchronization with a master CouchDB or C2DM notification,
 un-comment and complete the values in res/war/coconut.properties.